 Feeding Hungry Families:

-It began when schools closed as a result of COVID-19, but now, as of June 1, The Children’s Lunchbox is distributing or partnering with other agencies to distribute pantry boxes through a drive through model in the parking lot of nearly 20 locations.
+It began when schools closed as a result of COVID-19, but now The Children’s Lunchbox is still distributing or partnering with other agencies to distribute pantry boxes through a drive through model in the parking lot of nearly 20 locations.

 Each child in the family will receive two supper meals and two snack meals (children don’t need to be present) .
 Each family will also receive two pantry boxes which provide a shelf-stable meal for a family of four.
 The pantry boxes contain a breakfast, lunch, or dinner.
 Individuals can arrive in person, or drive through and grab and-go their pantry boxes.
 Each family receives two (2) boxes while supplies last.
 One for the day of distribution and one for the following day.